Ghulam Ahmad Bilour: Early life and education

-Bilour was born on 25 December 1939 in Peshawar, Khyber Pakhtunkhwa.
-He received his early education from Khudad Model School and Islamia School Peshawar, He then studied at Edwardes College and married soon later.
+Bilour was born in an old Hindko-speaking merchant family on 25 December 1939 in Peshawar, British India.
+He received his early education from Khudad Model School and Islamia School Peshawar, He then studied at Edwardes College.

-He hails from Bajaur Agency, and comes from a well-known and wealthy business family.
+The Bilour belongs to a well-known and wealthy business family.
 He is popularly known as Haji Sahab in Peshawar.

 Political career

 Bilour participated in the election campaign of Fatima Jinnah in the 1965 Pakistani presidential election.

 He began his political career after joining the Awami National Party (ANP) in the 1970s, and was elected to the Senate of Pakistan in 1975.

 He ran for the seat of the National Assembly of Pakistan in the 1988 Pakistani general election from Constituency NA-1 (Peshawar-I), but was unsuccessful and lost the seat to Aftab Ahmad Khan Sherpao.
 However he re-ran for the seat in by-elections held following the 1988 and was elected to the National Assembly by winning it for the first time.

 He was re-elected to the National Assembly for the second time in the 1990 Pakistani general election from Constituency NA-1 (Peshawar-I) after defeating Benazir Bhutto.
 Following the election, he was appointed as the Federal Minister for Railways, a position he held from 1991 to 1993.

 He ran for the seat of the National Assembly of Pakistan in the 1993 Pakistani general election from Constituency NA-1 (Peshawar-I), but was unsuccessful and lost the seat to Syed Zafar Ali Shah.

 He was re-elected to the National Assembly in the 1997 Pakistani general election from Constituency NA-1 (Peshawar-I).
 He didn't contest for seat of the National Assembly in the 2002 Pakistani general election.

-DAWN reported that he has been jailed several time during his political career.
+DAWN reported that he has been jailed several times during his political career.
 Most notably in 2007 when he was nominated in the murder case of Syed Qammar Abbas.
 Bilour denied the charge.
 Earlier in 1997, Syed Qammar Abbas was nominated in a murder case of the son of Bilour.